Midland, North Carolina

 Midland is a town in southern Cabarrus County in the U.S. state of North Carolina.
 Located in the Charlotte region of North Carolina, Midland is a 30-minute commute to uptown Charlotte.
 The name of the town is derived from its location approximately halfway between Charlotte and Oakboro on the railroad line.
-The population was 3,073 at the 2010 census.
+The population was 4,684 as of the 2020 census, up from 3,073 in 2010.

-Visitors and new residents to the area are often surprised to learn the local pronunciation of the town's name.
-In local parlance, "Midland" is pronounced as a spondee, with nearly equal verbal emphasis on both first and last syllables.
-Other Midlands around the country, including those in Texas and Michigan, are generally pronounced with emphasis on the first syllable.
-While Midlanders may refer to "MID-lind," Texas, they themselves live in "MID-LAND," North Carolina.

 The U.S. Postal Service has maintained a post office in Midland for many years (ZIP code 28107), and rural mail routes extend from Midland into portions of four counties.

 History

 Midland began as a railroad town about 1913 with the arrival of rail service via the North Carolina Railroad (NCRR).
-The town is now incorporated, as of 2000.
-Prior to Midland's becoming a railroad village, a community named Garmon existed in the area (a few miles to the east) around the Garmon Mill begun by Michael Garmon in the late-1700s, and Garmon appears on an 1864 map of North Carolina.
-Another community located to the west, Cabarrus Station, also predated Midland as a railroad stop, and has been incorporated into the town of Midland.
+Prior to this, a community named Garmon existed in the area (a few miles to the east) around the Garmon Mill begun by Michael Garmon in the late-1700s, and Garmon appears on an 1864 map of North Carolina.
+Another community located to the west, Cabarrus Station, also predated Midland as a railroad stop, and is now within the town's municipal limits.
+Midland was incorporated in 2000.